airspeed-velocity/asv/docs/source/using.rst

-The results are stored as a tree of files in the directory ``results/$MACHINE``, where ``$MACHINE`` is the unique machine name that was set up in your ``.asv-machine`` file.
+The results are stored as a tree of files in the directory ``results/$MACHINE``, where ``$MACHINE`` is the unique machine name that was set up in your ``~/.asv-machine.json`` file.
 In order to combine results from multiple machines, the normal workflow is to commit these results to a source code repository alongside the results from other machines.
 These results are then collated and "published" altogether into a single interactive website for viewing.

 You can also continue to generate benchmark results for other commits, or for new benchmarks and continue to throw them in the ``results``